absrp/damage_datasets/README.md

 # damage_datasets
-Datasets produced in Rodriguez Padilla, A.M., Oskin, M.E., Milliner, C.,and Plesch, A. Widespread rock damage from the 2019 Ridgecrest earthquakes.
+Datasets produced in Rodriguez Padilla, A.M., Oskin, M.E., Milliner, C.,and Plesch, A. Accrual of widespread rock damage from the 2019 Ridgecrest earthquakes.
 Nature Geoscience.

 Includes:
 1. Strain profiles and profile location files.